Nana Bryant: Biography

-Bryant was born in 1888 in Cincinnati, Ohio.
+Bryant was born on November 23, 1888, in Cincinnati, Ohio.
+After "an excellent musical education", she debuted on state in a Cincinnati stock theater company.
+She headed a repertory troupe that toured the middle United States before she became the leading woman in a California stock company.
+She eventually "became an established favorite in San Francisco, Los Angeles, and other Pacific Coast cities" for six years.
+She performed in leading vocal roles in Topsy and Eva in Chicago and California and was a featured singer with the Tivoli Opera Company in San Francisco.

 She appeared in stock companies in Los Angeles and San Francisco, and spent several seasons on tour.
 She also played on Broadway, appearing in the role of Morgan le Fay in Rodgers and Hart's A Connecticut Yankee, before working in films.
 Her other Broadway credits included Marriage Is for Single People (1945), Baby Pompadour (1934), A Ship Comes In (1934), The First Apple (1933), The Dubarry (1932), The Stork is Dead (1932), Heigh-Ho, Everybody (1932), The Padre (1926), The Wild Rose (1926), No More Women (1926), The Firebrand (1924).

+In 1935, Bryant went to Hollywood to work under contract to Columbia Pictures Corporation.
+She remained on the West Coast until 1950, when she began doing a daily television program in New York.
+She returned to Hollywood in 1953.

 Bryant had a supporting role in the Frank Morgan Show, a summer replacement for Jack Benny's program in 1946.

 On television, she played Connie's mother in The First Hundred Years and Mrs. Nestor in Our Miss Brooks.
 She also made several appearances as the mother of Margaret Williams (Jean Hagen) during the first three seasons of Make Room for Daddy.

 Bryant appeared for the first time in a musical role October 1 to November 1, 1912 in The Man Who Owns Broadway at Morosco's Burbank Theatre, produced by David M. Hartford.
 Her role was Sylvia, Anthony Bridwell's daughter.
 She sang "Song of the Soul" in Act 1 and I'm in love with one of the stars.
 She was accompanied by Sophia Caldwell of Wheeling, West Virginia; Caldwell was then studying for the opera.

 Personal life

-Bryant was married to writer Ted MacLean.

-Bryant died in Hollywood, California, in 1955, aged 67.
+Bryant married writer Ted MacLean when she was 17 years old; they had a son and were divorced in 1915.
+She later wed actor Cliff Thompson, and they were divorced in 1932.
+She died on December 25, 1955, in her apartment in Hollywood, California, aged 67.